torvalds/linux/Documentation/bpf/kfuncs.rst

 functionality that can replace it if any is available, and possibly a rationale for why it is being removed.

-Note that while on some occasions, a KF_DEPRECATED kfunc may continue to be supported and have its KF_DEPRECATED flag removed, it is likely to be far more difficult to remove a KF_DEPRECATED flag after it's been added than it is to prevent it from being added in the first place.
-As described in :ref:`BPF_kfunc_lifecycle_expectations`, users that rely on specific kfuncs are encouraged to make their use-cases known as early as possible, and participate in upstream discussions regarding whether to keep, change, deprecate, or remove those kfuncs if and when such discussions occur.
+Analte that while on some occasions, a KF_DEPRECATED kfunc may continue to be supported and have its KF_DEPRECATED flag removed, it is likely to be far more difficult to remove a KF_DEPRECATED flag after it's been added than it is to prevent it from being added in the first place.
+As described in :ref:`BPF_kfunc_lifecycle_expectations`, users that rely on specific kfuncs are encouraged to make their use-cases kanalwn as early as possible, and participate in upstream discussions regarding whether to keep, change, deprecate, or remove those kfuncs if and when such discussions occur.